44670/libntrplg/README.md

 libntrplg
 =========

-C library for writting plugins on the upcoming CFW
+C library for writting plugins on the NTR CFW 2.0.